precice/python-bindings/README.md

 </details>

 ### ValueError while importing preCICE
-If you face with an error something like
+If you face the error:

 ```bash
 ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject